lewisfish/signedMCRT/docs/main.md

 Source code can be found [here](/src/mat_class.f90)

 ### photon.f90

+This source file contains the photon type, all the photon launch routines for different light sources, and the scattering code.

+Below are the current types of light sources available.
+Check [here](config.md) for parameters needed for each light source.
+- uniform
+- pencil
+- annulus
+- focus
+- point
+- circular

 Source code can be found [here](/src/photon.f90)

 ### parse.f90

+This file contains all the logic for parsing the toml input file using the toml-f library. parse_params is the only public function in this module.
+This function returns a dictionary (toml_table) of parameters needed to setup the simulation and an array of detectors if any are defined.

+Any additions to the toml input file should be added in here.

 Source code can be found [here](/src/parse.f90)

 ### random_mod.f90

+This module defines a set of functions that return random numbers in different distributions.

+- ran2.
+Returns a single float uniformly in the range [0, 1)
+- ranu.
+Return a single float uniformly in the range [a, b)
+- randint.
+Returns a single integer uniformly in the range [a, b)
+- rang.
+Returns a single float from a Gaussian distribution with mean *avg* and std *sigma*.
+- init_rng.
+Seeds the internal random number generator with a reproducible seed.

 Source code can be found [here](/src/random_mod.f90)

 ### sdfsMod.f90

+This module defines the signed distance function (SDF) abstract type and all types that inherit from it.
+The SDF abstract type defines the optical properties of an SDF (mus, mua, kappa, albedo, hgg, g2,and n), as well as a transform (4x4 matrix), and the layer ID code of the SDF.
+The SDF abstract type also provides an abstract interface (evaluate) which each inheriting function must implement.
+This evaluate function is the heart of the SDF implementation.
+Each individual evaluate is the direct implementation of that SDF, e.g. that function defines the mathematical SDF.

+- cylinder
+- sphere
+- box
+- torus
+- cone
+- triprism (triangular prism)
+- capsule
+- plane
+- moon (not tested)
+- neural (requires the use of separate python scripts to generate SDF.
+Current model is the Stanford bunny.)
+- segment
+- egg

+This module also defines tow meta-container for dealing with multiple SDFs at the same time:

+- model.
+This joins multiple SDFs into one SDF type.
+- container.
+This is essentially an array type for storing multiple SDFs at once.

+This module also defines transforms that can be applied to each SDF:

+- Union
+- Intersection
+- Subtraction
+- SmoothUnion
+- Rotate_{x,y,z}
+- Translate
+- RotationAlign (not tested)
+- RotMat (not tested)
+- Displacement
+- Bend
+- Twist
+- Elongate
+- Repeat
+- Extrude
+- Revolution
+- Onion

 Source code can be found [here](/src/sdfsMod.f90)

 ### sim_state.f90